Flu vaccine is now available

-Please phone to make an appointment
+Please phone to make a nurse appointment

 Accession Patient Portal is now available.